Date: Monday 1 July 2024

 The Australian Universities Accord calls for a more flexible and responsive skills system to help students accelerate the acquisition and recognition of their skills while also recognising the reality and importance of student part-time work.

-In this session we will hear from Angela Hope from Jobs and Skills Australia on the Australian Skills Classification (ASC) which was developed to provide a common language of skills to increase understanding and recognition of skills across occupations, sectors, and contexts.
-Angela will also update attendees on work progressing to action the National Skills Taxonomy project as identified as a priority in the Accord Report.
+In this session we will hear from Natasha Yemm from Jobs and Skills Australia on the National Skills Taxonomy which is being developed to provide a common language of skills to increase understanding and recognition of skills across occupations, sectors, and contexts.
+Natasha will also update attendees on work being undertaken to review and develop the National Skills Taxonomy as identified as a priority in the Accord Report.

 Participants will then engage in small group discussions to examine the advancement of current co-curricular recognition initiatives in educational institutions.
 We will explore progressive strategies to ensure students are assisted in cultivating and effectively conveying fundamental competencies and skills that are clearly articulated and accessible, ultimately amplifying their employability prospects.